nunomourinho/proxmox-copy-clusters/README.md

 ---

 With these instructions, you can set up and run the chunk copy script using your preferred environment management tool.

+## Author and License

+---

+**This project is developed and maintained by [Nuno Mourinho](https://github.com/nunomourinho).**

+Licensed under the **MIT License**, this code is open-source and designed to empower developers and IT professionals in managing Proxmox Backup files with flexibility and efficiency.

+### License Overview

+By using this project, you agree to the terms of the MIT License.
+In essence, you are free to:

+- **Use** this code in any of your own projects, both personal and commercial.
+- **Modify** and **distribute** the code, provided that original credits are retained.
+- **Share** your modifications for the benefit of the open-source community.

+However, please note:

+- This project is provided "as-is," without any warranties or guarantees of any kind.
+The author is not liable for any potential issues or damages resulting from its use.

+### Contributing

+Contributions, feedback, and suggestions are always welcome!
+Whether it’s reporting a bug, proposing new features, or making improvements, feel free to open a pull request or issue on GitHub.

+---

+Thank you for supporting open-source development!